SELL YOUR PROPERTY - ON YOUR TERMS

 Trust Indenture

-Seller financed transactions use an Escrow CompanyA neutral third party company that collects and distributes funds, and files documents as directed by the contracts they are provided. . (usually a title company) to collect monthly payments from the buyer, usually along with a prorated monthly tax and insurance payments.
-The escrow company then distributes the funds to the seller, and pays tax and insurance bills when they come due.
-Having a neutral company dispersing funds is vital – once the deal is in place, they follow the terms of the contract exactly, so the seller does not need to communicate directly with the buyer after closing.
+In Seller-financed transactions, an Escrow CompanyA neutral third party company that collects and distributes funds, and files documents as directed by the contracts they are provided. handles the collection of monthly payments from the buyer.
+These payments usually include the amount owed to the seller, as well as prorated monthly property taxes and insurance.
+The escrow company distributes the funds to the seller and pays the tax and insurance bills when they come due.

 To ensure the buyer keeps up to date with tax and insurance payments, most contracts require the buyer to pay prorated tax and insurance payments each month. the escrow company collects the monthly payments and pays the bills when they come due.